Algorithms for Scheduling Malleable Cloud Tasks: Applications: Part 2

 \subsection{Minimizing Maximum Weighted Completion Time}

 Under the task model of this paper and for the objective of minimizing the maximum weighted completion time of tasks, a direction application of LDF($\mathcal{S}$) improves the algorithm in \cite{Nagarajan} by a factor 2.

-In \cite{Nagarajan}, with a polynomial time complexity, Nagarajan et al. find a completion time $d_{j}$ for each task $T_{j}$ that is $1+\epsilon$ times the optimal in terms of the objective here; then they propose a scheduling algorithm where each task can be completed by the time at most 2 times $d_{j}$.
-Hence, an $(2+2\epsilon)$-approximation algorithm is obtained.
-Hence, using the optimal scheduling algorithm LDF($\mathcal{S}$), we have that \begin{proposition} There is an ($1+\epsilon$)-approximation algorithm for scheduling independent malleable tasks under the objective of minimizing the maximum weighted completion time of tasks. \end{proposition}
+In \cite{Nagarajan}, with a polynomial time complexity, Nagarajan {\em et al.} find a completion time $d_{i}$ for each task $T_{i}$ that is $1+\epsilon$ times the optimal in terms of the objective here; then they propose a scheduling algorithm where each task can be completed by the time at most 2 times $d_{i}$.
+As a result, an $(2+2\epsilon)$-approximation algorithm is obtained.
+Instead, by using the optimal scheduling algorithm LDF($\mathcal{S}$), we have that \begin{proposition} There is a ($1+\epsilon$)-approximation algorithm for scheduling independent malleable tasks under the objective of minimizing the maximum weighted completion time of tasks. \end{proposition}